 Smart contracts and payment automation

 The digital, self-executing contracts on the blockchain allow for instant transaction settling.
 Smart contracts are self-contained and have the necessary information preprogrammed for the transaction to be valid.
 The best feature of smart contracts is their automation.
 For example, a smart contract automatically releases funds after the necessary verification of shipping documents has been done.
 Companies can get paid instantly after providing documents that verify their custody of the goods.
 With smart contracts, there is no need for the manual release of funds as the products move through the supply chain.

 Theft and fraud minimization

-Reported cargo frauds and thefts cost the US $30 billion per year, and unreported cases will add considerably to this total.
+In 2021 the total loss from cargo frauds and thefts was $45 million.
 To prevent this in the industry of logistics and transportation, blockchain can implement rules that demand the presentation of original government-approved photo identification documents for pickup or delivery.
 The integrity of the supply chain process stays safe with blockchains since records can be validated only with the consensus of all participants.
 Moreover, it’s easier to trace any document back to its original version and restore it.

 Blockchain enables the performance of delivery tracking via smart contracts.
 At the same time, blockchains aid in monitoring the performance history of carriers and suppliers.
 The performance of individual vehicles, such as trucks within the fleet, can be tracked too.
 Blockchain can help track the performance history of individual carriers by recording data about pickups and deliveries.
 This data helps logistics companies make better decisions while on-boarding the carriers and ultimately improving the supply line.